-Michael "Mike" Thomas, previous chair of the Stewart School of Industrial & Systems Engineering from 1978 to 1989, is a Professor Emeritus at ISyE.
+Michael "Mike" Thomas was a previous chair of the Stewart School of Industrial and Systems Engineering from 1978 to 1989 and a Professor Emeritus at ISyE.

 Thomas received a BSChE and MSChE from the University of Texas-Austin.
 In 1965, he received his Ph.D. in operations research from Johns Hopkins University.
 He was also president of the Operations Research Society (now INFORMS) and elected as a fellow of INFORMS and AIIE.